 I had been getting a telling off about something and I was upset.
 I had started crying and my dad didn’t like it.
 He slapped me hard on each side of my head continuously- so hard that my head was jerking from side to side.
 He kept saying, over and over, “Stop crying!
 Stop crying!
 Stop crying!”
 I remember the blows and the feeling of my tears becoming blocked as my upset turned into silent panic and fear.

 And so a recurring pattern had been revealed.
 My core belief was that I was worthless if I wasn’t achieving, succeeding, doing, producing.
 I would work incredibly hard to gain recognition but, unable to keep up the superhuman pace I would periodically crash, losing all sense of value, and fall into a depression.
 My discovery of this behavior led back to just one memory.
 There are many others.
-It’s little wonder then, that I was diagnosed just over a year ago with bipolar disorder (type II) and secondary borderline personality disorder.
+It’s little wonder then, that I was diagnosed just over a year ago with a mental health condition.

 My parents believed that productivity determined usefulness and therefore worth.
 Pushing down my emotions and working hard according to this idea did serve me at one time.
 It prevented me from suffering a greater number of beatings and abuse.
 But after I had escaped, I no longer needed to earn my sense of self-worth.
 Seeking to do so and advertising my efforts in a bid to get close to people made me appear insincere, perhaps even arrogant and attention-seeking.
 I certainly found it difficult to open up honestly to people, and all of this contributed to my feelings of debilitating loneliness and depression.